Seby Zavala Player Props: White Sox vs. Guardians

 Seby Zavala At The Plate

-- Zavala is hitting .155 with three doubles, six home runs and nine walks.
+- Zavala is batting .155 with three doubles, seven home runs and 10 walks.

-- In 32.7% of his 55 games this season, Zavala has picked up at least one hit.
-He's also had five multi-hit games.

-- Zavala has picked up an RBI in 16.4% of his games this year, with two or more RBI in 5.5% of his games.
-He has also produced three or more runs in two contests.
+- In 10 games this season (17.2%), Zavala has picked up an RBI, and in three of those games (5.2%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.